ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

-* The JSON name "s" MUST NOT be present with the extended error code "Censored".
+* The "c", "j", and "o" fields MUST be ignored by the client with the extended error code "Censored".

 * If a DNS client has enabled opportunistic privacy profile (Section 5 of {{!RFC8310}}) for DoT, the DNS client will either fallback to an encrypted connection without authenticating the DNS server provided by the local network or fallback to clear text DNS, and cannot exchange encrypted DNS messages.
-Both of these fallback mechanisms adversely impacts security and privacy.
-If the DNS client has enabled opportunistic privacy profile for DoT, the DNS client MUST ignore the EXTRA-TEXT field of the EDE responses, but SHOULD process other parts of the response.
+Both of these fallback mechanisms adversely impact security and privacy.
+If the DNS client has enabled opportunistic privacy profile for DoT and the identify of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.

+* Opportunistic discovery {{?I-D.ietf-add-ddr}}, where only the IP address is validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.

 * If a DNS client has enabled strict privacy profile (Section 5 of
   {{!RFC8310}}) for DoT, the DNS client requires an encrypted connection